 Besides being an SEO hack, branding increases customer loyalty and simplifies how your business presents value.
 89% of buyers prefer to stay loyal to brands that share their value.

-When you establish and grow your brand, you start receiving more traffic from branded and non-branded keywords.
+When you establish and grow your brand, you receive more traffic from branded and non-branded keywords.
 That’s why established brands see millions of organic traffic each month.

 Here are some of the brand-building tips you can adopt:

 - Create partnerships with complementary brands.
-You can approach companies with products and services that compliment your business and check if you can work together.
+You can approach companies with products and services that complement your business and check if you can work together.

 - When planning your brand awareness, highlight your brand’s personality, value, and story.
 Talk more than just sales to resonate with your target audience more.